 Rights holders will have the option to pay an additional fee for inclusion of a Clearinghouse record in a “Claims 2′′ service where, for an additional 6-12 months, anyone attempting to register a domain name matching the Clearinghouse record would be shown a Claims notice indicating that the name matches a record in the Clearinghouse (but not necessarily displaying the actual Claims data).
 This notice will also provide a description of the rights and responsibilities of the registrant and will incorporate a form of educational add-on to help propagate information on the role of trademarks and develop more informed consumers in the registration process.

+The BC is troubled that “Claims 2” notices would be presented without specific claims data.
+As we understand it, the purpose of the Claims 2 notice was to educate the innocent infringer.
+But when Registrars use domain name spinners on their websites, they lead registrants to believe that trademarked domain names (along with the many variations they suggest) are “available” for registration.
+Claims 2 notices should provide the registrant with enough relevant claims information to help them make an informed choice before registering and using a domain subject to claims notice.

 As noted above in our response to Strawman solution #2, the BC believes that TM claim notices will provide valuable information to registrants, and should be continued indefinitely.
 As we said in our May-2011 comments on the draft Guidebook:

 “The TM Claims notification service provides a valuable service to both TM holders and registrants.
 This holds true any time a domain name is registered – not just during the launch period.
 The BC recommends that gTLD Registry Operators offer TM Claims service not only during launch, but at any time a domain name is registered.” (p.12)

-At the very least, TM claims notices should extend until they can be evaluated as part of the comprehensive independent review of new gTLDs requested by the GAC, to begin one year after the 75th new gTLD is launched.
+At the very least, TM claims notices should be required until they can be evaluated as part of the comprehensive independent review of new gTLDs requested by the GAC, to begin one year after the 75th new gTLD is launched.
 We note that the start of the GAC review should be adjusted since IDNs will launch first.
 The GAC review should therefore begin one year after the 75th non-IDN gTLD is launched, so that the review can evaluate a range of gTLDs in determining the true effectiveness of RPMs.

 The BC also recognizes that an extended or permanent notice service would impose incremental expenses on registrars and registries.
-Accordingly, the BC supports a reasonable fee for the notice service, based on cost recovery for registrars, registries, and the TM Clearinghouse provider.
+Accordingly, the BC supports a reasonable fee for the Claims 2 notice service, provided the notice includes the same information and registrant acknowledgement mechanism required for Claims 1 notices.
+While we have no specific recommendation for the fee amount, the BC believes it should be based on cost recovery for registrars, registries, and the TM Clearinghouse provider.

 These fees might be collected through an addition to the annual TM Clearinghouse renewal fee.
 Hopefully, the “live query” model recently adopted by ICANN should be less expensive for registrars and registries, reducing the incremental costs for a perpetual claims service.

 Strawman Solution #4: